srkrose/Exim-Filter/README.md

 ## Features

-### 1. Different Authenticated Mail Check
+### Outgoing Mail Verification Methods:

-- Verify outgoing mails by checking the presence of an authenticated ID
-- Exclude checks for mails from the `root` user
-- Exclude checks for mails with the local part `cpanel` in the sender's address
-- Allow mails with the authenticated ID matching the sender's address
-- Allow mails with a subject starting with `Cron <$sender_ident@`

-### 2. Recipient Count Check

-- Verify outgoing mails by checking the presence of an authenticated ID
+- Presence of an authenticated ID.
-- Discard mails if the recipient count exceeds 90

-### 3. Root Mail Check
+- Sender's IP address is equal to localhost (127.0.0.1).

-- Verify outgoing mails using the SMTP server hostname by checking the header From address
+- Presence of SMTP server hostname in the header From address.

+### Accepted Mails:

-- Exclude checks for mails from the `root` user
+- Mails from the `root` user.
-- Exclude checks for mails with the local part `cpanel` in the sender's address
+- Mails with the local part `cpanel` in the sender's address.
-- Allow mails if the recipient is the same as the sender for internal server communication
-- Allow mails with a subject starting with `Cron <$sender_ident@`
+- Mails with a subject starting with `<SELECTED PHRASE>`.

-### 4. Unauthenticated Mail Check

-- Verify outgoing unauthenticated mails by checking the sender's IP address against localhost (127.0.0.1)
-- Exclude check mails where the header From includes the SMTP server hostname
+- Mails with the header From including the SMTP server hostname.

+### Discarded Mails:

+- Mails if the recipient count exceeds `90`.
-- Allow mails with the authenticated ID matching the sender's address
+- Mails with the authenticated ID not matching the sender's address.
+- Mails with the authenticated ID not included in the From address.
+- Mails with the authenticated ID that is not a valid email address.

 ## Implementation